 What is the Uvea?

-The uvea is a layer in the middle of the eye containing three main elements including: the choroid, which is a network of small blood vessels which provides nutrients to the retina; the iris, which is the colored layer around the pupil; and the ciliary body which produces fluid to shape the lens and provide nutrients to keep it healthy.
+The uvea is a middle layer of the eye that is composed of three main components, the choroid, iris, and ciliary body.
+The choroid is a network of small blood vessels that supplies nutrients to the retina.
+The iris is the colored ring around the pupil.
+The ciliary body produces fluid that helps to form the lens and maintain its health.

-Uveitis is classified by four different types, depending on the location of the inflammation within the eye.
-Anterior uveitis, which is the most common form, is when the iris is inflamed, sometimes in combination with the ciliary body.
-Intermediate uveitis is inflammation of the ciliary body and posterior uveitis is when the choroid is inflamed.
-When the entire uvea is inflamed, this is called diffuse or pan-uveitis.
+Uveitis is classified into four categories based on the location of the inflammation within the eye.
+The most common type is anterior uveitis, which occurs when the iris is inflamed, sometimes in combination with the ciliary body.
+Intermediate uveitis is characterized by inflammation of the ciliary body.
+Posterior uveitis is when the choroid is swollen.
+If the inflammation affects the entire uvea, it is referred to as pan-uveitis or diffuse uveitis.

 Symptoms of Uveitis

-Uveitis generally affects individuals between the ages of 20 and 50 and can present a variety of symptoms depending on the cause.
-The condition can affect one or both eyes and sometimes the symptoms can come on very rapidly.
-They include:
+Uveitis typically affects individuals between the ages of 20 and 50 and can present a variety of symptoms depending on the underlying cause.
+It can affect one or both eyes and symptoms can appear suddenly.
+These symptoms include: